aiida-trieste-developers/aiida-trains-pot/docs/source/user_guide/get_started/index.rst

 Step 8: Configure MACE and LAMMPS for Training and Exploration
 --------------------------------------------------------------

-Use a YAML configuration for MACE.
-The additonal information about the MACE parameters can be found in the `MACE documentation <https://mace-docs.readthedocs.io/en/latest/guide/training.html>`_:
+MACE parameters can be written in a yaml file as in `mace_config.yml <https://github.com/aiida-trieste-developers/aiida-trains-pot/blob/main/examples/graphene/mace_config.yml>`_ Additonal information about the MACE parameters can be found in the `MACE documentation <https://mace-docs.readthedocs.io/en/latest/guide/training.html>`_.

+**Note**: In latest release of MACE (v0.3.8) the training can fail if using multiple GPUs and the training stops earlier following `patience` criteria.
+To avoid this issue, when using multiple GPUs, set `patience` parameter to a large value (e.g., 1000).

+Here we load the MACE configuration file and set the number of potentials in the committee:

 .. code-block:: python